 If you experience any boot performance issues we ask that you contact us and help us help you via email photos and

 conversation.
 We can resolve 99% of boot performance problems in this way.

-Warranty information: You may exchange your boots for a different size within 30 days.
-There is also a 30 day boot performance guarantee or your money back (but you must allow
+Warranty information: You may exchange your boots for a different size within 30 days of purchase.
+There is also a 30 day boot performance guarantee or your money back, upon return of the boots (but you must allow

 Due to conditions beyond our control, there is no

 warranty for tread wear.
 A properly moving horse which lands heel first can expect from 300 to 600 miles which varies depending upon the way the horse moves,